javierlopm/pokelang/README.md

 ------

 A single-line comment is started by `#` and extends to the end of the line.
 Multi-line comments start with `--` and end with the first subsequent `--` .
 Any symbol is allowed in a comment except the sequence `--` which ends the current comment.
 Multi-line comments do not nest.
+Multi-line comments not closed cover the whole file untill the EOF.
+Multi-line comments not closed properly are notified to the user.

-## Grammar examples
+[//]: <> (## Grammar examples)
-Nabil
+[//]: <> (Nabil)

 ## Scopes
 This language supports nested program blocks and it's statically scoped.